Technolawhere/technolawhere.github.io/_posts/2025-2-4-Arijit-Singh-v.-Codible-Ventures-LLP-2024.md

 * **The court finally agreed that Arijit Singh has a valid claim to personality rights that can be protected against unauthorized commercial exploitation.**

-### Whether the defendants' use of the plaintiff's personality traits constitutes a violation of these rights.
+### Whether the defendants' use of the plaintiff's personality traits constitutes a violation of these rights?

 * The court found that the defendants are commercially exploiting the plaintiff's personality traits for personal gain without his permission.